Explore

 - Ph: 03 8427 2087

-- Closed Christmas Day, and on days of Total Fire Ban or severe weather events.
+- Closed Christmas Day, and on days of Catastrophic Fire Danger Rating or severe weather events.

 The Dandenong Ranges Botanic Garden is Victoria's premier cool-climate garden.
 With breathtaking views over the Yarra Valley, the garden features important collections of rhododendrons, azaleas, camellias and more, in a setting of native and exotic trees.
 While it's difficult to predict timing of the floral blooms, seasonal changes ensure the garden is a year-round delight.